Which DDR4 and DDR5 memory to use with an Intel 13th-gen CPU

-What’s the best memory for an Intel 13th-gen CPU?
+Should you use DDR4 or DDR5 RAM?
 That’s the question we’re going to answer here.
 While several firms in the PC industry would love us to all be upgrading to new DDR5 RAM right now, the simple fact is that DDR4 RAM is cheaper and, from our experience so far, isn’t noticeably slower either, at least not in games and most typical tasks PC encountered by PC enthusiasts.

 This gives Intel an advantage when it comes to platform cost, and there are plenty of DDR4 LGA1700 motherboards available, including models based on the latest Z790 chipset.
-You can find our LGA1700 motherboard recommendations in our guide to the best Intel Z790 motherboard.
+You can find our LGA1700 motherboard recommendations in our guide to the best Z790 motherboard.

 At Custom PC, we’ve been reviewing the latest PC hardware since 2003, and we’ve tested and overclocked hundreds of kits, going right back to the original DDR era.
 We run a number of application and gaming benchmarks to assess performance, and also test gaming performance in Far Cry 6.
 For more information, check out our How we test page.

-Whether you want to transplant your existing DDR4 memory, or splash out on a new DDR5 kit, even just so you can get the Z790 chipset motherboard of your dreams, we’ve put together the data below to help you make that choice.
+Whether you want to transplant your existing DDR4 memory, or splash out on a new DDR5 kit, just so you can get the Z790 motherboard of your dreams, we’ve put together the data below to help you make that choice.

-DDR4 vs DDR5 Intel performance
+DDR4 vs DDR5 performance

-Our RealBench performance tests revealed only slight drops when moving from high-speed to low-speed DDR5 or, on occasions, from DDR5 to DDR4.
+Our RealBench performance tests revealed only slight drops when moving from high-speed to low-speed DDR5 RAM or, on occasion, from DDR5 to DDR4.
 In fact, in some situations, the DDR4 kit was a little faster than the DDR5 options, but overall, the results are within the margin of error.
 That’s quite remarkable considering the huge jump in frequency between DDR4 and DDR5 memory.

 Intel Raptor Lake Memory GIMP and Handbrake performance